 $ svn update

-However, since your are the only user of the local repository, you won’t have to use this function often (if at all), unless you use two, or more, working copies for your project.
+However, since you are the only user of the local repository, you won’t have to use this function often (if at all), unless you use two or more working copies for your project.

 M not sure, m also stuck in importing the file. but looking at your input command i think it should b